Fantastic bushwalks in NSW

 Furthermore, you must cross Greaves Creek at the bottom of the Grand Canyon, and if you're lucky, you might spot a large, colourful crayfish.
 Climbing then up to Evans Lookout.

-At the bottom of the Grand Canyon, you’ll need to cross Greaves Creek—and if you’re really lucky, you might spot one of the huge, brightly coloured crayfish that live there.
-From there, the trail ascends to Evans Lookout.
+At the bottom of the Grand Canyon, you’ll need to cross Greaves Creek and if you’re really lucky, you might spot one of the huge, brightly coloured crayfish that live there.
+From there, we walked step uphill to Evans Lookout.
+There is as well a junction from were you can join bushwalks into the Grose valley.

 There are some other nice hiking tracks in the Blue Mountains NP.
 Walk the Federation Pass.

-Among our favourite hikes in the Blue Mountains National Park is the Historic Federal Pass from Katoomba.
+Among our favourite hikes in the Blue Mountains is the Federal Pass trek.
+From Katoomba there our two bushwalks options.

-Option 1: This hike begins at Scenic World, leading to Echo Point and then down the Giant Stairway (998 steps!).
-From there, follow the Federation Pass to the Cable Car station.
-Be prepared for a knee-challenging descent!
+Option 1: This hike begins at Scenic World.
+From there follow the Prince Henry Cliff walk to Echo Point and then down the Giant Stairway (998 steps!).
+Before you go down, make sure your knees are in perfect order, it is a knee-challenging descent!
+At the bottom follow the Federation Pass to the Cable Car station.

 Option 2: Descend to the beautiful Leura Forest by walking past Echo Point.
 Although it is a longer route, it is considerably easier on your knees.